adafruit/Adafruit-Retrogame/README.md

 When requesting help, please be thorough in your description.
 Which model of Raspberry Pi, what release of RetroPie (or other OS image), and (if the trouble is localized) which system emulator exactly?
 For hardware-related issues, photos are extremely helpful.
 Thanks!

-For emulation-related questions (e.g. individual games not working), please use a support forum relevant to the software in use, e.g. the RetroPie Forum at https://retropie.org.uk/forum/ if using that package.
-Adafruit does not develop these emulators or the EmulationStation front-end.
+__For emulation-related questions (e.g. individual games not working), please use a support forum relevant to the software in use, e.g. the RetroPie Forum at https://retropie.org.uk/forum/ if using that package.__ Adafruit does not develop these emulators or the EmulationStation front-end.

 ### NEW: Configuration file

 retrogame now loads its pin/key settings from a file; no code editing required.
 An example file 'retrogame.cfg' is included in the 'configs' directory, copy this file to the /boot directory so retrogame can find it (/boot makes it easier to edit with the card in a reader on another system).
 Alternately, an absolute pathname to a settings file can be passed on the command line.
 This file can be edited live, no need to restart retrogame after making changes.

 __THE ioStandard[] AND ioTFT[] TABLES NO LONGER EXIST IN THE SOURCE CODE.
-You should not need to edit any code to make retrogame work.__ Everything is handled through the configuration file now.
+You should not need to edit ANY source code to make retrogame work.__ Everything is handled through the configuration file now.
 Some guides may be out of date and still refer to the old way; these will be updated over time.

 ### RetroPie 2.0+ Compatibility